sourabhsonidev/whisper/API_README.md

 - `segments`: JSON array of transcription segments with timestamps
 - `processing_time`: Time taken to process (seconds)
 - `audio_duration`: Duration of audio (seconds)
+- `token_count`: Number of tokens in the transcription
+- `cost`: Calculated cost in USD based on tokens and model
 - `created_at`: Timestamp
 - `updated_at`: Timestamp
 - `metadata`: Additional metadata (JSON)